 Seed: A single deltoid to ovoid dry seed, less than 2 mm long, is produced and is enclosed by the inner two tepals until ready and then falls to the ground after the first frost or is released by the wind.

-The author name for the species plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-The author names for the subspecies classification are: First to classify was ‘Aiton’ which refers to William Aiton (1731-1793), Scottish botanist, who succeeded Phillip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.
-His work was amended by ‘Selender’ refers to Nils Sten Edvard Selander (1891 - 1957) Swedish botanist and poet.
+The author name for the species plant classification from 1753 - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author names for the subspecies classification are: First to classify, in 1789 as Urtica gracilis, was ‘Aiton’ which refers to William Aiton (1731-1793), Scottish botanist, who succeeded Philip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.
+His work was amended in 1947 by ‘Selender’ refers to Nils Sten Edvard Selander (1891 - 1957) Swedish botanist and poet.
 A man of many interests, he is best known in the field of literature, but he was also chairman of the Swedish Society for Nature Conservation Union, member of the Swedish Academy, and in botany he has the latest accepted classification of several plants including the three subspecies of Urtica dioica.

 Varieties: Three - see notes below photos.